 The Northern Territory Department of Health provides four scholarships each year.
-Applications closely coincide with semesters one and
+Applications closely coincide with semesters one and two.

 The scholarships support the careers of nurse practitioners, ensuring the department continues to build a highly-skilled and sustainable workforce in one of the most culturally unique and rewarding environments in Australia.

 Successful applicants can receive up to a maximum of $6,500 for costs such as: